mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **union**(dispatchOrType: *[UnionOptions](interfaces/unionoptions.md) | [IAnyType](#ianytype)*, ...otherTypes: *[IAnyType](#ianytype)[]*): [IAnyType](#ianytype)

-types.union(dispatcher?, types...) create a union of multiple types.
-If the correct type cannot be inferred unambiguously from a snapshot, provide a dispatcher function of the form (snapshot) => Type.
+`types.union` - Create a union of multiple types.
+If the correct type cannot be inferred unambiguously from a snapshot, provide a dispatcher function of the form `(snapshot) => Type`.

 **Type parameters:**